hofstadter-io/cuetorials.com/content/overview/foundations.md

 - enums (as values)
 - sum-type (any of these types)
-- null-coalescing (use this computation, or default to some valu)
+- null-coalescing (use this computation, or default to some value)

 ### Defaults and Optionals